Quantifying culinary diversity across countries.

 Cumin is indispensable in many traditional meat dishes in powdered form; cinnamon and cloves are pantry musts.
 Sumac, a red-purple spice from dried and ground berries, is common to add citrusy and tangy sour flavor to dishes; it is often paired with onions and parsley into a staple salad to serve with koftes and kebabs.
 Crushed chili peppers (pul biber) accompany salt and pepper on the tables, and many dishes may invite a spicy kick with chilies, usually in a flaky form, dark purple-black color, and flavor hints of coffee, chocolate, and molasses.

-BAHARAT is a general term for spice mixes in the Middle East, including Turkey.
+BAHARAT is a general term for spice mixes in the West Asia, including Turkey.
 The Turkish version of baharat typically includes cumin, coriander, black pepper, cinnamon, paprika, and cloves.
 Some regional variations may include allspice, cardamom, or nutmeg.

 While ZA’ATAR (zahter in Turkish) is more commonly associated with Levantine cuisine, it also has a Turkish variation.
 It typically consists of wild thyme, sumac, sesame seeds, and salt, though variations may include oregano or marjoram.